patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/index.md

 [window]: https://developer.mozilla.org/en-US/docs/Web/API/Window
 [map]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map
+[utils]: /web/tools/chrome-devtools/console/utilities#debugfunction

 Modifying the page from the Console is possible because the Console has full access to the page's [`window`][window]{: .external }.
+DevTools has a few convenience functions that make it easier to inspect a page.
+For example, suppose that your JavaScript contains a function called `hideModal`.
+Running `debug(hideModal)` pauses your code on the first line of `hideModal` the next time that it's called.
+See [Console Utilities API Reference][utils] to see the full list of utility functions.

-You don't have to interact with the page, though.
+When you run JavaScript you don't have to interact with the page.
 You can use the Console to try out new code that's not related to the page.
 For example, suppose you just learned about the built-in JavaScript Array method [`map()`][map]{: .external }, and you want to experiment with it.
-The Console is a good place to experiment.
+The Console is a good place to try out the function.

 See [Get Started With Running JavaScript](/web/tools/chrome-devtools/console/javascript) to get hands-on experience with running JavaScript in the Console.